srdangre/Investigating-Recipes-and-Ratings/README.md

   height="600"
   frameborder="0"
 ></iframe>
-Visually, the observed KS test statistic is in the emperical distribution of the KS test statistic, indicating that we fail to reject our null hypothesis that, using the 'minutes' column, the missing and not-missing distributions are the same.
+Visually, the observed KS test statistic is in the emperical distribution of the KS test statistic, indicating that I fail to reject my null hypothesis that, using the 'minutes' column, the missing and not-missing distributions are the same.
 Missingness doesn't depend on the 'minutes spent' column.

 This was confirmed by my p-value of 0.192, which is clearly above my significance level of 0.05.